Sleeping Satellite: Retrospective response

+Retrospectively, AllMusic editor Roch Parisien complimented the song as a "hypnotic, fashionably retro-psych-soul beauty".
+In 2011, Tom Ewing of Freaky Trigger wrote, "This, it seems to me, is part of what 'Sleeping Satellites articulating: a sense of disappointment bordering on betrayal that having dreamed of the Moon – or indeed, because it got there – humanity now seems confined to a slowly boiling Earth.
+This is potent, raw stuff and very difficult indeed to cover effectively in a pop song.
+And in truth Archer doesn't cover it effectively – the song's ambiguous and flowery, its emotional kick comes from Archer's self-belief more than anything you can read into it.
+But I have to say I like the idea that she tried."

+In 2012, Porcys ranked the song number 59 in their list of "100 Singles 1990–1999", naming it a "ideal pop-soul ballad", adding that "technically, 'Sleeping Satellite' is an elegant blend of acoustics with synthetics, starting from the chic cascade, unloading the pomposity of a piece on a bridge built of psychedelic keyboard variations."

 Chart performance

 "Sleeping Satellite" was released in the United Kingdom on 1 September 1992 and swiftly rose up the charts, replacing the Shamen's "Ebeneezer Goode" at number one in October.
 It stayed at the top for two weeks before being dethroned by Boyz II Men's "End of the Road".
 It also topped the charts in neighbouring Ireland, spending four weeks at number one.
 It remains Archer's only top-ten hit in both the UK and Ireland to date.

-Outside the UK and Ireland, "Sleeping Satellite" topped the chart in Greece and was a top-ten hit in numerous other European countries, including France, Italy, the Netherlands, Sweden and Switzerland.
-To date, it is Archer's only charting single in the United States, peaking at number 32 on the Billboard Hot 100 in June 1993 and number 24 on the Adult Contemporary chart.
+Outside the UK and Ireland, "Sleeping Satellite" topped the chart in Greece and was a top-10 hit in numerous other European countries, including France, Italy, the Netherlands, Sweden and Switzerland.
+To date, it is Archer's only charting single in the United States, peaking at numbers 32 and 24 on the Billboard Hot 100 and Cash Box Top 100 in June 1993, and number 24 on the Billboard Adult Contemporary chart.
 In neighbouring Canada, "Sleeping Satellite" reached number six.